rschristopher/ischristtrue.com/src/truth.md

-In other words, whatever *we* are, are perceiving of an external world that we are agents within, acting out in the world, and when we seek truth, we are seeking to know the world
+In other words, whatever *we* are, are perceiving of an external world that we are agents within and that we are acting out in this world -- and when we seek truth, we are seeking to know the world
  (and ourselves)